10/25/2019

 Chris Winfrey

-yeah jon you're trying to dupe me into 2020 guidance on capital when we told you we do a little bit time in 2019 so um now look um i'm not going to talk about a dollar amount for 2020 it's way too early for that and i'm not sure that we're going to anyway but what i did say today and and we feel strongly about is that our cable capital intensity so cable capital expenditure is a percentage of revenue is going to continue to decline into 2020 for all the reasons that we mentioned before just the mere fact that integration spend continues to decline is essentially gone next year and but also the amount of docs 3.1 headroom that tom talked about before the point that you just raised that increasingly video is is more and more boxless and as it becomes tied to the ip internet product anyway it's becoming less capital intensive um i think there's a lot of factors inside the business that are driving us to be much lower capital intensity i could go down less more self-installation the headroom inside of the network the the lack of cpe per connect in the use of boxless connects the average age of our existing boxes meaning they can be you know replaced one for one as opposed to new boxes being purchased to replace old boxes it's just and you know the amount of churn inside the business if you think about churn coming down that also takes down your capital significantly so there's there's a lot of momentum in the business to not only remove your cause or lower your cost to serve for customer relationship on op-ex but related to the same thing on a on a capex basis and you know ultimately you know a lot of that capex is fixed capex for the network and to the extent you have higher penetration and we're probably the fastest growing cable company at least in the western world when you have um you know that type of growth and that type of penetration expansion it means you become more efficient on your capital as well as your optics and so we're seeing the benefit of all of that
+Yeah.
+John, you're trying to dupe me into 2020 guidance on capital when we told you we did a little bit in 2019.
+So look, I'm not going to talk about a dollar amount for 2020.
+It's way too early for that.
+And I'm not sure that we're going to anyway, but What I did say today, and we feel strongly about, is that our cable capital intensity, so cable capital expenditure as a percentage of revenue, is going to continue to decline into 2020 for all the reasons that we mentioned before.
+Just the mere fact that integration spend continues to decline is essentially be gone next year.
+But also the amount of DOCSIS 3.1 headroom that Tom talked about before, The point that you just raised that increasingly video is more and more boxless, and as it becomes tied to the IP internet product anyway, it's becoming less capital intensive.
+I think there's a lot of factors inside the business that are driving us to be much lower capital intensity.
+I could go down a list, more self-installation, the headroom inside of the network, the lack of CPE per connect and the use of boxless connects, the average age of our existing boxes, meaning they can be replaced one for one as opposed to new boxes being purchased to replace old boxes.
+The amount of churn inside the business, if you think about churn coming down, that also takes down your capital significantly.
+So there's a lot of momentum in the business to not only lower your cost to serve for customer relationship on OpEx, but really to do the same thing on a CapEx basis.
+And ultimately, a lot of that CapEx is fixed CapEx for the network.
+And to the extent you have higher penetration, and we're probably the fastest growing cable company, at least in the Western world, when you have that type of growth and that type of penetration expansion, it means you become more efficient on your capital as well as your office.
+And so we're seeing the benefit of all of that.

 speaker